Jukebox History 1934-1951

 The period prior to the Golden Age gave birth indeed to a growing demand for music machines, and in the years 1934-36 there was a perceptible competition among the relatively few manufacturers to operate automatic phonographs in diners, saloons, and other small locations of entertainment.
 The production of jukeboxes in large numbers was no longer tantamount to a safe increase in earnings.
 An effective marketing with a steady release of new models became more and more important for the survival of the manufacturing companies, and the production year gradually became of great importance, when the owner of a saloon or diner should be talked into accepting a new piece of furniture.

 Even though the manufacturers had consulted industrial designers during the development of new models for years it was not until 1938, when the J. P. Seeburg Corporation intensely started to put catalin-plastics into the wooden cabinets, it was understood how important the designers were for the expected success of the jukebox business.
 The first design patents of the golden era covering jukebox cabinets were filed in 1934 by Theodore E. Samuelson.
 The two design patents were both assigned to The John Gabel Manufacturing Company of Chicago, and the related models with good Webster amplifiers got the official names Gabel Entertainer, a name used by the company for many years, and Gabel Junior De Luxe Modern, a name which had not been used by the company before.
 After that came in 1935 important design patents by Charles Nairn Deverall who worked for The Rudolph Wurlitzer Company since the early twenties, and freelancer John William Wilson working for The John Gabel Manufacturing Company.
 The design by Charles Nairn Deverall got the official name Wurlitzer P-12.
 The young stone carver and furniture designer John William Wilson, however, assigned a series of three designs to The John Gabel Manufacturing Company, and the 24-selection models are known today as the Gabel Aristocrat, the Cardinal, and the Commander (late 1935 through 1936).
 The Gabel Mfg.
 Co., by the way, used some very special yellow light bulbs in the mid thirties with the text Music by Gabel inside to attract the patrons.
 Those big Gabel light bulbs used in for example the model Junior Elite might be considered a kind of forerunners of the illuminated pilastres introduced in late 1936.
 The first modern jukebox with illuminated plastics (after the Electramuse of 1926/27 with back lit panel at the top), the Gabel Starlite of 1936, was as far as it is known today not design patented, but it was probably designed by a team at the factory, unlike the last and special Art Deco model Gabel Kuro designed by Clifford Brooks Stevens in 1940.
 The name of the model was an amalgam of the names of John Gabel's two sons Kurt and Robert.
 Clifford Brooks Stevens, by the way, also designed the Gabel Twilight model for 1938.
-The John Gabel Manufacturing Company was finally bought by David C. Rockola in 1949.
+Consultants involved in the development of the Gabel commercial phonographs in the late thirties were also the Swedish born engineer Folke A. Brandstrom and the technician Francis J. Chojnowski.
+The John Gabel Manufacturing Company was finally taken over by the Rock-Ola Manufacturing Corp. in 1949.

 The year after Charles Nairn Deverall assigned the design patent for the Wurlitzer P-12 with illuminated dial to the manufacturer, the noted designer Paul M. Fuller was employed by The Rudolph Wurlitzer Company as a kind of design consultant.
 Paul M. Fuller is today considered to be the most important designer in the history of jukeboxes, and it seems that the combination of the two energetic, cigar-smoking gentlemen of the same age (both born in 1897), sales manager Homer Earl Capehart and designer Paul M. Fuller, kept the Wurlitzer company alive as a producer of coin-op pre-recorded music machines after the coin-operated organ and piano business died out as one of the consequences of the Depression 1929-1934.
 The employment of Paul M. Fuller in fact gave the company a leading position on the market during the early years of the forties, the hey-days, and one might state for sure that the team led by Paul M. Fuller made a line of jukeboxes superior to those of the competitors.